Frequently Asked Questions

 Rob’s primary office hours are between 4pm and 7pm, Monday through Thursday.
 He is has some, limited availability for mid-morning appointments.
 He has flexible hours available for appointments via secure video.

-What is the difference between a Counselor (LPC), Social Worker (LCSW), Psychologist, Marriage and Family Therpist (LMFT) and Psychiatrist?
+What is the difference between a Counselor (LCMHC), Social Worker (LCSW), Psychologist, Marriage and Family Therpist (LMFT) and Psychiatrist?

 With so many different mental health professions, it can be difficult to understand how they differ and who you might be best served by.
 While all of the above may provide counseling or therapy services, some are far more likely to not only do so, but be focused on it.

-- Licensed Professional Counselor (LPC) – Licensed Professional Counselors go to graduate school to focus on providing counseling services.
+- Licensed Clinical Mental Health Counselor (LCMHC; formerly known as LPC) – LCMHCs go to graduate school to focus on providing counseling services.
 They complete over 3000 supervised hours providing these services to become licensed in North Carolina.
-Due to his extensive experience and additional training, Rob is also an LPC – Supervisor, meaning he can provide the supervision for counselors in training.
+Due to his extensive experience and additional training, Rob is also an LCMHC – Supervisor, meaning he can provide the supervision for counselors in training.

 - Psychiatrists – It’s rare, these days for Psychiatrists to provide therapy/counseling.
 Most primarily focus on prescribing and managing medications.
 You would need to visit a Psychiatrist, Nurse Practitioner (NP), or General Practitioner (PCP) to address medication.